This page is currently under construction!

-Cornell University EMS’ office is housed in an Environmental Health & Safety building, located at 201 Palm Road on the eastern end of the Cornell University campus near the College of Veterinary Medicine.
-Our location allows for close relationships with fellow Cornell University emergency responders, while still providing Cornell EMS quick access to Cornell’s central campus.
-Cornell EMS has an office and a bunk room, which provide areas for the duty crew to work during the day and sleep at night.
+Our office is located in the Environmental Health & Safety Building, located at 201 Palm Road, on the eastern end of the Ithaca Campus near the College of Veterinary Medicine.
+Our location allows for close relationships with other Cornell emergency responders, while still providing quick access to North, Central, and West Campuses.
+The Environmental Health & Safety Building includes space for our office, bunk room, and lounge spaces, allowing our members to work, sleep, and relax while they are on duty.

 Aluminum cabinetry, movable trays and drawers, and other interior vehicle customization provide a comfortable, safe, and adjustable environment for the crew and maximize space for equipment to handle any type of situation.
 Our primary response vehicle carries a complement of basic life support equipment including airway management equipment, trauma management equipment, splinting equipment (including various fixation and traction methods), spinal immobilization equipment, basic life support medications (including epinephrine, albuterol, oxygen, glucose, and aspirin), BLS patient evaluation equipment (also including pulse oximetry and blood glucometry equipment), personal floatation devices (life jackets), helmets, eye and ear protection, cones and flares, ANSI-compliant vests and jackets, mass casualty command and triage equipment, pediatrics and obstetrics equipment, a stair chair, portable hand lights, blankets and pillows, additional oxygen and personal protective equipment, and training supplies for drills and “mock calls.”